From BR Bullpen

 In the 2003 Baseball World Cup, Hsieh was 1-0 with a 3.86 ERA in three outings.
 He pitched for the Whales for three more years, primarily in relief: 2-6, Sv, 5.70 in 2004, 0-1, 4.29 in 2005 and a 8.68 ERA in 8 outings in 2006.
 Retiring as a pitcher, he was bullpen coach for the Whales in 2008, their final season.

-Hsieh was pitching coach for Taiwan in the 2011 World Port Tournament, 2011 Baseball World Cup, 2012 Haarlem Baseball Week, 2013 World Baseball Classic Qualifiers, 2012 Asian Championship and 2013 World Baseball Classic.
+Hsieh was pitching coach for Taiwan in the 2011 World Port Tournament, 2011 Baseball World Cup, 2012 Haarlem Baseball Week, 2013 World Baseball Classic Qualifiers, 2012 Asian Championship, 2013 World Baseball Classic and 2014 Asian Games.